Animal Protection Party of Canada is a federal political party that is growing!

 We are actively seeking new candidates from across the country to join us in our mission of bringing compassionate politics to the political sphere in their local communities.
-If you are interested in getting political, please reach out to us.
+An election could be called this year!
+If you are interested in becoming a candidate please fill out our candidate application form here.

 LIZ WHITE, Party Leader,